 Thrufeed Micro Grinding Innovations (Guidewires)

 Towards the early nineties, Glebar pioneered an innovative process for forming tapers on wire through centerless grinding, also known as profiling.
-Another industry first, this process outperformed existing technology 10 to 1.
-By using electronics to track the position of a guidewire as it is being ground and simultaneously vary the gap between the grinding wheels, infinite geometric profiles were possible with no tooling change and by use of a simple touch screen as an interface - a method of machine interaction previously unheard of in the machining world of the late 80’s and early 90’s.
+In another industry first, this process outperformed existing technology 10 to 1.
+By using electronics to track the position of a guidewire as it is being ground and simultaneously vary the gap between the grinding wheels, infinite geometric profiles were possible with no tooling change and by use of a simple touch screen as an interface – a method of machine interaction previously unheard of in the machining world of the late ’80s and early ’90s.
 The TF-9CPG patented feeding system, made the process of grinding multiple shapes on a wire, in one operation, fully automatic.
 This machine would dominate the guidewire grinding market until the introduction of the CAM machine, which is still in use today, possessing the capability of grinding tapers, balls, and flats on wire.
-This dual purpose machine functions in OD and centerless modes, outperforming any existing CNC centerless grinding length accuracy by 30 times.
-At the same time the SA-191 Profile Checker for tracing guidewire shapes on chart paper is introduced, becoming an industry standard for guidewire measurement.
-Followed by the P4K metrology device using linear motors and laser diameter gage, inspection of complex wires was dramatically simplified.
+This dual-purpose machine functions in OD and centerless modes, outperforming any existing CNC centerless grinding length accuracy by 30 times.
+At the same time, the SA-191 Profile Checker for tracing guidewire shapes on chart paper is introduced, becoming an industry standard for guidewire measurement.
+Followed by the P4K Metrology Device, using linear motors and laser diameter gage, the inspection of complex wires was dramatically simplified.